-This is a guest blog post by Jens Sedemund, Executive Advisor to the Development Assistance Committee Chair at The Organization for Economic Co-operation and Development (OECD).
+Our guest blogger today is Jens Sedemund, Executive Adviser to the Development Assistance Committee Chair at The Organisation for Economic Co-operation and Development (OECD).

 One reflection of this success is graduation.
 When countries cross the High Income Country (HIC) threshold according to World Bank terminology, and stay above that for three years, they graduate from the OECD, Development Assistance Committee (DAC) list of Official Development Assistance (ODA) recipients which currently has 148 members.